davidcelis/threads-api/README.md

 `Threads::API::Client#list_threads` accepts the following options:

 * `user_id` - The ID of the user whose threads you want to read.
 Defaults to `"me"`, the authenticated user.
 * `fields` - An Array (or comma-separated String) of fields to include in the response.
-By default, only `id` is requested.
+By default, all documented fields are requested.
 See the [Threads API documentation](https://developers.facebook.com/docs/threads/threads-media#fields) for a list of available fields.
 * `since` - An ISO 8601 date string.
 Only threads published after this date will be returned.
 * `until` - An ISO 8601 date string.
 Only threads published before this date will be returned.
 * `before` - A cursor string returned by a previous request for pagination.